Shahindokht Molaverdi: Criminal charges

-In 2020 Molaverdi was accused and sentenced for leaking information.
-She appealed and was acquitted of all charges in 2022.
+In 2020, Molaverdi was accused, found guilty, and sentenced to 30 months in prison, for leaking information to foreign countries and for carrying out political propaganda against the Islamic regime.
+In 2023, according to a concurrent resolution passed overwhelmingly with 420 "yea" votes in the 118th Congress of the United States, "Shahindokht Molaverdi ... was charged with encouraging 'corruption, prostitution, and sexual deviance', a common charge against women refusing mandatory hijab laws, and sentenced in December 2020 to 30 months in prison for defending the right of women to attend sporting events and criticizing the practice of child marriage."

-In 2023, according to a concurrent resolution passed overwhelmingly with 420 "yea" votes in the 118th Congress, "Shahindokht Molaverdi...was charged with encouraging “corruption, prostitution, and sexual deviance”, a common charge against women refusing mandatory hijab laws, and sentenced in December 2020 to 30 months in prison for defending the right of women to attend sporting events and criticizing the practice of child marriage.".
 She was never imprisoned.
-After appealing, she was acquitted of all charges in 2022.
+Molaverdi appealed, and was acquitted of all charges in 2022.